Xcode Tutorial for Beginners

 Keep in mind that you can adjust the size of each of those panes by hovering your cursor over the boundaries of each area and dragging.

 This can be helpful, for example, when you’re writing code and you don’t need the debugger area or the utility area.
-Then you can use the View buttons to hide those 2 panes to give your editor more visible space.
+Then you can use the View buttons to hide those two panes to give your editor more visible space.

 Alright, let’s go through the Navigator area now!